 Upcoming & Recent News and Updates

-I was delighted and honored to be invited to participate in a collective exhibition selected by 65 Wellesley College participants, past and present.
-Each participant was asked to select and write about up to four photographs to be featured in an exhibition and catalog: A Generous Medium: Photography at Wellesley 1972-2012, Davis Museum at Wellesley College, September 12 - December 16, 2012, Wellesley, MA.
-My selected photographers included Greg Heins (of Nancy Holt), Timothy O’Sullivan, Carrie Mae Weems, and Abelardo Morell.
+I was delighted and honored to be invited to participate in a collective exhibition selected by 65 participants with connections to Wellesley College, past and present.
+Each participant was asked to select and write about up to four photographs to be featured in an exhibition and catalog: A Generous Medium: Photography at Wellesley 1972-2012, Davis Museum at Wellesley College, September 12 - December 16, 2012.
+My featured photographers included Greg Heins (documenting Nancy Holt), Timothy O’Sullivan, Carrie Mae Weems, and Abelardo Morell.
 For images of the innovative installation, please click here.

 I served as one of the jurors for the fine arts section of the All School Show at Massachusetts College of Art and Design.
 Later in April, I also gave a public lecture and visited several classes at Montserrat College of Art as a part of the gallery's visiting artist program.

-I am delighted to be a Visiting Lecturer at Wellesley College for 2011/2012.
+I am delighted to be a Visiting Lecturer in the Art Department at Wellesley College for 2011/2012.
 I am teaching courses in Modern and 19th-Century Art.
 This coming summer, I will again teach a section of the History of Photography at BU.

 This spring, I finished my PhD coursework.
 This summer, I will be teaching the History of Photography at BU and begin working on a few independent writing projects.
 I am also pleased to have a paper accepted to Professor Alan Wallach's panel, "Rethinking the Hudson River School" at SECAC; the conference will occur in November at SCAD.
 Lastly, I will again serve as a pre-screener and juror for Photolucida's Critical Mass competition.